thejqs/api/README.md

 `Docker` not being a particular strong suit (yet), we find another way to move forward.

 To stand it up, make sure `pipenv` is installed locally (`pip install pipenv`, perhaps, or on a Mac with `Homebrew`, `brew install pipenv`).
-Create a dir called `api` and clone in this repo.
+Create a dir called `api`, `cd` into it and clone in this repo.
 Run `pipenv install` to create a virtual environment -- not a necessity with `Docker` but a nice-to-have for some local dev and debugging.
 Installing the dependencies from the `Pipfile` will give you access to `make`, which is going to make(!) the job of setting this up a bit cleaner for us.

 To get started, go into the virtual environment with `pipenv shell`.